Justin Bieber Steps Out Again in Gosha Rubchinskiy x Adidas Sneakers

 The black and white pull-on laceless sneaker, which was released in July, features the signature three stripes and a clean sock-like fit.

-Bieber paired the cool style with a pink Hawaiian shirt featuring yellow palm trees and navy checkerboard.
+Bieber paired the cool style with a pink Hawaiian shirt featuring yellow palm trees and navy checkerboard shorts.

 A few days earlier, the singer stepped out in the same shoes for a Hillsong church conference in L.A.
 For that occasion, he mixed things up with a bright Supreme x Nike outfit.